 Vikram Madan grew up in India where he really wanted to be a cartoonist, but ended up an engineer.
-After many years of working in the tech industry, he finally came to his senses and followed his heart into the visual and literary arts, creating work that can be humorous, quirky, fun, lighthearted, philosophical, thought-provoking and, sometimes, all of these at the same time.
-When not painting and making public art, Vikram writes and illustrates humorous poetry.
+Many years later, he finally came to his senses and followed his heart into the visual and literary arts, creating work that can be humorous, quirky, fun, lighthearted, philosophical, thought-provoking and, sometimes, all of these at the same time.
+When not painting and making public art, Vikram writes and illustrates funny poems.
 His poetry books include the 2020 Best Book A HATFUL OF DRAGONS and the Moonbeam Book Award Winners THE BUBBLE COLLECTOR and LORD OF THE BUBBLES.

 Artist Statement (for Visual Art):

 My whimsical invented-narrative paintings are not about beginnings or endings, but rather the middle, the part where the journey is still unfolding, where the adventure is still taking place, where possibilities lie dormant, waiting for an observer, the viewer, to come use their imagination to collapse probabilities into reality (somewhat like Schrodinger's Cat)!
 Through my work I hope to remind viewers that art can be fun and, in doing so, rekindle some of our lost sense of innocence.

 Too-Much-Information Artist Back-Story:

 Vikram Madan was born and raised in India where, despite developing an early love for humor, poetry, art, and cartooning, he ended up becoming (surprise!) an engineer.